This might be too long to read, but where else would you read it?

 For the configuration, some things were easily discovered and fixed.
 The air pump was too small, and was replaced.
 The condenser barrel leaked enough to swamp the boat, and so we made another condenser .
 The trunkline turned out to be far too big, so we added smaller aperture, to make a jet of higher velocity (and when the greater trunkline pressure created a leak big enough to swamp the boat; we sealed the trunkline better).
 But some fixes took a very long time.
 The replacement of an anachronistic drop valve with the simple large turncock that Rumsey employed for a main control valve required making casting patterns, getting brass castings made and then machining them.
 The addition of the automatic valve linkage for the turncock (vaguely mentioned by Rumsey but never described) easily required a hundred hours.

 Figuring out how to run it took practice.
 Practice meant launching, and launching – and hauling out- were not easy.
 The Shepherdstown boat landing is steep, the ramp does not extend far into the river, and the current there is significant.
 Preparations for a run took around 90 man-hours.
 Launching the boat into the Potomac at Shepherdstown – and pulling it out- needed a truck with good traction, good river conditions, and a minimum crew of five guys who were fit and could curse fluently.
-Once we had steam, we would often go somewhere….but only with a lot of effort: with manning the feed pump and with dumping river water in the condenser, with pumping out the bilge,with keeping up a fire in the boiler, with yanking on the air pump rod when it jammed, and with the crew generally clambering around over the thing like ants and smoke billowing from the stack.
-Constantly attended, the Experiment would make an uncertain four knots on the water.
+Once we had steam, we would often go somewhere….but only with a lot of effort: with manning the feed pump and with dumping river water in the condenser, with pumping out the bilge, with keeping up a fire in the boiler, with yanking on the air pump rod when it jammed, and with the crew generally clambering around over the thing like ants and smoke billowing from the stack.
+We had to constantly balance the steam output of the boiler against the condensing power of the condenser, and it wasn’t easy.
+With a lot of attention, the Experiment would make an uncertain four knots on the water.
 If the current was flowing at six knots, of course we’d be working like crazy to go backwards down the river at two knots.
 And there was the maddening phenomenon of function being inversely proportional to publicity.
 If no one was around, the Experiment behaved itself beautifully.
 If a camera appeared, it started acting up; if a TV truck appeared, we’d be dead in the water for hours.

 Over time, as we got a better idea of how to run it, the design shortcomings and strengths became apparent.
 The boiler worked well.
 Other than the air pump sticking, Rumsey’s pumps presented few problems other than needing frequent cleaning and swabbing with oil.
 The flapper valves in the trunk seldom were clogged or jammed.
-The greatest problem was that the main control valve never functioned well; the turncock would stick when hot ( the poppet-valves used by Watt would not have done so) and a sticking main control valve meant that the automatic linkage seldom worked.
+The greatest problem was that the main control valve never functioned well; the turncock would stick when hot, or clogged with boiler scale.
+A sticking main control valve meant that the automatic linkage seldom worked for long.
 In short, the engine never cycled itself well.
-It is quite likely Rumsey’s original had someone manually turning it, cycling the piston up and down.
+It is quite possible- even likely- that Rumsey’s original had someone manually turning it, cycling the piston up and down.

 Whenever we were struggling with the machinery on the river , a bass fisherman or other kindly soul would often drift by and suggest we add a hidden outboard or other modern device, so we could actually go places in a hurry.
 It was well meant, but it was pointless.
 After a while, we all knew how we could build a better Rumsey steamboat.
-With English technology of a poppet control valve and double-acting steam cylinder circa 1795, we knew we could go places and have much more fun….but that wasn’t the point.
+With English technology of a poppet control valve, and double-acting steam cylinder to create a classic Boulton &Watt atmospheric engine circa 1795, we knew we could go places and have much more fun….but, alas, that wasn’t the point.
 We were re-creating Rumsey’s original boat, trying to see what it could have done, and creating another steamboat would have proved nothing.

 Over 20 years, from 1984 to 2004, the active Rumseian Society volunteers dwindled to a handful.
 Hard to run and exhausting to take out on the river, the Experiment took its toll.
 By 2006 it was also showing some age.
 Rot had spread from the stern, a survey discovered in 1995, and had been beautifully fixed by Joe Youcha and the crew at the Alexandria Seaport Foundation.
 But still, the boat was looking well-used.
 People visiting the boathouse often thought that the boat actually WAS the original from 1787.
 It was time to stop.
 We bought it up to the Hudson river in August of 2007, and steamed in front of Fulton’s home, Clermont, 200 years after his steamboat had made its debut.
 And then we brought the Experiment home.